dayakulkarniasu/CSE510_DBMS/README.md

 # tasks that has been done and hasn't been tested so far

 - task1: Bigt.Map
-- task2: complete
+- task2: done
-- task3: complete
+- task3: done
 - task4:
-- task5:
+- task5: done
 - task6:
 - task7: